 - Always carry food and potions (healing) with you.
-Other potions will buff stats like Stength, Hit, Crit, etc. If you have the gold buy a few and use them in appropriate situations.
+Other potions will buff stats like Strength, Hit, Crit, etc. If you have the gold buy a few and use them in appropriate situations.

 - Pestilence and Blood Boil are great area effect attacks.
 Apply your diseases to target #1, then use Pestilence to spread those diseases to all of your targets.
 As Blood your Blood Boil will already do that.